oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The Referenced Token MUST be encoded as a `COSE_Sign1` or `COSE_Sign` CBOR structure as defined in "CBOR Object Signing and Encryption (COSE)" {{RFC9052}}.

-It is required to encode the status mechanisms Referenced Tokens refer to using the `Status` CBOR structure defined in (#referenced-token-cwt).
+It is required to encode the status mechanisms referred to in the Referenced Token using the `Status` CBOR structure defined in [](#referenced-token-cwt).

 It is RECOMMENDED to use `status` for the label of the field that contains the `Status` CBOR structure.